 The lovers moved their celebrations to the city of Patras, but by September of 30 B.C. the party was over.
 They both committed suicide after their fleet was defeated by Octavian at Actium in the Gulf of Preveza.

-Cleopatra, ruler of Egypt, was Greek
+Cleopatra, the ruler of Egypt, was Greek

 The ethnic background of Cleopatra, the famed queen of Ancient Egypt, has been a persistent topic of conversation for years.
 Despite the fact that she ruled over Egypt, Cleopatra was Greek.

-Cleopatra VII Philopater ruled over Ancient Egypt from 51 to 30 BC and was the last ruler of the Ptolemaic Kingdom in Egypt.
+Cleopatra VII Philopater ruled over Ancient Egypt from 51 to 30 BC, and was the last ruler of the Ptolemaic Kingdom in Egypt.
 After her death, the Roman Empire took control of the country.